JonET/mimosa-browserify/README.md

 Use noParse to let browserify know not to parse large vendor libraries with no node.js dependencies.
 This can help shave a few seconds off of your build time.
 ####templates
 Mimosa as of v1.0.0-rc.4 can output CommonJS wrapped templates compatible with mimosa-browserify.
 Be sure to set `template.wrapType` to `common` and set your `commonLibPath` if you want to use compiled templates. (you probably do)
-## quickstart
+## skeletons
-There is an example project available [here](https://github.com/JonET/mimosa-browserify-example) to help you get started.
+[browserify-basic](https://github.com/JonET/mimosa-browserify-example) is the default Mimosa project modified for browserify.

-Want to roll with mimosa-browserify and [Ember.js](http://emberjs.com/)?
-It's easy!
-[Check it out](https://github.com/JonET/mimosa-ember-commonjs).
+[ember-commonjs](https://github.com/JonET/mimosa-ember-commonjs) is a simple Mimosa project with Ember.js support.